-- Government cut railway infrastructure in the 1960s and built roads.
+- The government cut railway infrastructure in the 1960s and built roads.
 This caused a big growth in car transport.
 By the 1990s, there was increased demand for trains because of congested roads, yet, many good train lines are no more.

 - Often a bypass is built to reduce congestion, but, the new road attracts so much more traffic that within a few years, congestion has merely moved to a different road.